Boys need to develop quality relationships with their teachers

 Boys need to have a sense of place and community at school

-St Edmund’s has been nurturing our community for over 60 years.
+St Edmund’s has been nurturing our community for 67 years.
 We have an enduring commitment to ensure that membership within our College community continues indefinitely for former staff, students and their families.
 St Edmund’s maintains these networks through groups and committees such as the ‘Old Boys’ and ‘Edmums’.